-Navigating Difficult Content and Contexts: Teaching Students to Interpret during Emotional Encounters (Friday only)

-Indira Sultanić, PhD, CHI-Spanish
+Navigating Difficult Content and Contexts: Teaching Students to Interpret during Emotional Encounters (Friday only) Indira Sultanić, PhD, CHI-Spanish

 Interpreting traumatic events, or emotional content, can be challenging for a seasoned interpreter.
-So, how do we then begin to prepare our students to enter any situation, especially those where emotions might be heightened, or where both the content and the context may elicit or trigger a trauma-response from the interpreter?
+So. how do we then begin to prepare our students to enter any situation, especially those where emotions might be heightened, or where both the content and the context may elicit or trigger a trauma-response from the interpreter?
 Being able to provide the service that the interpreter is hired to do, and maintain the integrity of the narrative with minimal impact of vicarious trauma, often proves to be a tall order.
 This workshop is designed to offer specific strategies for helping interpreting students navigate both the difficult content and contexts.
-It begins bu providing an overview of the challenges of interpreting traumatic narratives.
+It begins by providing an overview of the challenges of interpreting traumatic narratives.
 Then, drawing on existing modules and research on interpreting traumatic content, offers ways in which trauma and difficult content can be introduced into training modules designed for novice interpreters.
 It then provides specific strategies for minimizing the impact of, and coping with exposure to such content.
 Finally, it concludes with key elements for interpreter preparation to work in and with emotional encounters.

-- Have a greater understanding of the difficulties novice interpreters might encounter when faced with traumatic content and contexts - Learn pre-, mid-, and post-session strategies to help novice interpreters cope with, and mitigate the effects of exposure to traumatic events - Have a foundational scaffolding for developing a training module on interpreting traumatic content translation.
-As a passionate advocate for language diversity, equity, and inclusion, in addition to her work as an educator of interpreters and translators, Dr. Sultanić has developed trainings and workshops for trainers of interpreters as well as current and aspiring healthcare providers, and staff, on best practices for delivering culturally and linguistically appropriate interpreter-mediated care.
-Her professional contributions include community, and legal interpreting, as well as serving on the board and as vice president of the California Healthcare Interpreting Association (CHIA), and being an active member of several professional organizations, and committees.
+- Have a greater understanding of the difficulties novice interpreters might encounter when faced with traumatic content and contexts - Learn pre-, mid-, and post-session strategies to help novice interpreters cope with, and mitigate the effects of exposure to traumatic events - Have a foundational scaffolding for developing a training module on interpreting traumatic content

-Dr. Indira Sultanić is an Assistant Professor of Spanish Translation and Interpreting Studies in the School of World Studies at Virginia Commonwealth University, Sha is a
+Dr. Indira Sultanić is an Assistant Professor of Spanish Translation and Interpreting Studies in the School of World Studies at Virginia Commonwealth University.
+She is a